HOUSING

 ADULT TRANSITIONAL LIVING PROGRAM

 Our Butterfly and Hummingbird Houses were the natural launch pad for our Lily Pad Apartments, an Adult Transitional Living Program (ATLP) that opened in 2023.
 In fact, there’s only one other program with this same status in all of Washington.
+While the Lily Pad Apartments are designated for youth aged 16 to 18, those already in the program before their 18th birthday can stay in the apartments until they turn 21.

 Here, teens come to us having already stabilized in the categories we outline in our BRS homes.
 This means we can turn most of our energy and attention toward independent living skills, like time and money management; grocery budgeting and meal planning.
 Meanwhile, our youth continue to fine-tune the basics of self-care, including laundry, making medical and dental appointments, or completing their driver’s education.
 They’re also earning their diploma, GED or equivalent—some of our youth are even achieving college-level credits while they’re in high school.